How To Keep A Cocker Spaniels Ears Clean: A Comprehensive Guide

 • They’re less prone to ear infections.

-• They’re less susceptible to allergies.
+• They’re less susceptible to food allergies.

 • They look better overall.